ChrisCooper/QcumberD/readme.md

 Setup Guide
 ===========

-* This guide has been verified for Ubuntu 12.10.
+* This guide has been verified for Ubuntu 11.10 and 12.10.
 * Setting up on mac OSX should be quite similar.
 It will be verified soon.
 * <del>Microsoft Windows offers great pains.</del>It works on Windows, but installation there is left as an exercise for the reader.